Aaron2Ti/psearch.vim/README.md

 ### v0.2

-* Searches are now performed to all buffers.
+* Searches are now performed in all buffers.
-* Fix issues with some input characters and colors
+* Fix issues with some input characters.

 ### v0.1